Alua-Kinzhebayeva/iOS-PDF-Reader/README.md

 ## Acknowledgements

-inspired by PDF Reader https://github.com/vfr/Reader and Apple's example on TiledScrollView
+Inspired by PDF Reader https://github.com/vfr/Reader and Apple's example on TiledScrollView